smoeding/puppet-bind/REFERENCE.md

 ### `dnssec_key`

-Manage DNSSEC keys for the Bind9 DNS server.
-This type creates, deletes and maintains key files in a directory on the DNS server.
+Create, delete and maintain DNSSEC key files on the DNS server.

+Caution: This functionality is in beta and is subject to change.
+The design and code is less mature than other features.

 Examples: